Tianyao-Ma/MyGameHub/README.md

 ## 🎬 About the project
 <p align="justify">
   Twitch is very popular.
 But there is so much contents out there.
 Sometimes, it can be overwhelming and distracting.
 If you are a occational gamer like me, and you prefer to save and archive your favorite clips/videos/streams than following a tons of channels and getting millions of notifications a day, then MyTwitchHub is for you!
-It is a web application allows users to browse, search Twitch games, and create their own favorite lists.
+It is a web application allows users to browse, search, and create their own favorite lists of Twitch content in three categories: streams, videos, and clips.
+For all users, we will reommend top hit games retrieved from Twitch, and for registered users, we will recommend games based on their favorite lists.

 </p>

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/rainbow.png)